bennycheung/bennycheung.github.io/_posts/2017-02-24-deep-learning-on-windows-10.md

 For reader's convenience, the script input parameters are repeated here:

 * *--image_size* : Allows to set the Gram Matrix size.
-Default is 400 x 400, since it produces good results fast.
+Default is 400 (width), since it produces good results fast.
-* *--num_iter* : Number of iterations.
+* *--iter* : Number of iterations.
 Default is 10.
 Test the output with 10 iterations, and increase to improve results.
-* *--init_image* : Can be "content" or "noise".
-Default is "content", since it reduces reproduction noise.
-* *--pool_type* : Pooling type.
-AveragePooling ("ave") is default, but smoothens the image too much.
-For sharper images, use MaxPooling ("max").
-* *--preserve_color* : Preserves the original color space of the content image, while applying style.
-Post processing technique on final image.
-* *--min_improvement* : Sets the minimum improvement required to continue training.
-Default is 0.0, indicating no minimum threshold.
-Advised values are 0.05 or 0.01.
-* *--content_weight* : Weightage given to content in relation to style.
-Default if 0.025
-* *--style_weight* : Weightage given to style in relation to content.
-Default is 1.
-* *--style_scale* : Scales the style_weight.
-Default is 1.
-* *--total_variation_weight* : Regularization factor.
+* *--tv_weight* : Regularization factor.
 Smaller values tend to produce crisp images, but 0 is not useful.
 Default = 1E-5
-* *--rescale_image* : Rescale image to original dimensions after each iteration.
-(Bilinear upscaling)
-* *--rescale_method* : Rescaling algorithm.
-Default is bilinear.
-Options are nearest, bilinear, bicubic and cubic.
-* *--maintain_aspect_ratio* : Rescale the image just to the original aspect ratio.
-Size will be (gram_matrix_size, gram_matrix_size * aspect_ratio).
-Default is True
 * *--content_layer* : Selects the content layer.
-Paper suggests conv4_2, but better results can be obtained from conv5_2.
-Default is conv5_2.
+Paper suggests block4_conv2, but better results can be obtained from block5_conv2.
+Default is block5_conv2.
+* *--min_improvement* : Defines minimum improvement required to continue script.
+Default is 0.0

 We are ready to dive *deeper* into Deep Learning for another blog post!